 It's not pending or failed, at least not yet.

-The relationship between pipeline definitions and pipeline instances is analogous to the relationship between classes and objects: Given one definition, you can create multiple pipelines, and those pipelines might change state through their lifetime.
+The relationship between pipeline definitions and pipeline instances is analogous to the relationship between classes and objects: Given one definition, you can launch multiple pipelines, and those pipelines might change state through their lifetime.